Best ways to get to South America using points and miles (2024)

 EVA Mileage Lands

 • The short story: EVA offers decent Star Alliance award pricing from North America to/from South America.
-The best value is booking round trip since EVA allows 2 stopovers (one each way) on a round trip (max 6 segments, no stopover on a one-way).
+The best value is booking round trip since EVA allows a free stopover (stopover not allowed on one-way tickets).
 Note that stopovers can not be booked online.

 • Miles required: 52K miles each way.
 See the award chart assembled at Travel Is Free.